-What can you learn about salon marketing from this year’s Pirelli Calendar?
+What can you learn about salon marketing from the legendary Pirelli Calendar?

 Let me give you a clue…

-This year’s edition of Pirelli’s legendary creation is remarkable because it features gorgeous older women… big screen stars Nicole Kidman (49), Helen Mirren (71), Julianne Moore (56), Charlotte Rampling (70), Uma Thurman (46) and the babies of the class, Penelope Cruz (42) and Kate Winslet (41).
+The 2017 Pirelli calendar is remarkable because it celebrates gorgeous older women… big screen stars Nicole Kidman (49), Helen Mirren (71), Julianne Moore (56), Charlotte Rampling (70), Uma Thurman (46) and the babies of the class, Penelope Cruz (42) and Kate Winslet (41).

 Why market to mature hair & beauty clients?